 M16.
-E ATING DISORDERS SERVICES 2.
-EATING DISORDER PSYCHOLOGICAL TREATMENT SERVICES PROVIDED BY ELIGIBLE CLINICAL PSYCHOLOGISTS 10 patients by an eligible clinical psychologist if: (a) the service is recommended in the patient's eating ng disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital al; and (c) the attendance is by video conference; and (d) the patient is located within a telehealth eligible e area; and (e) the patient is, at the time of the attendance, at le psychologist; and ast 15 kilometres by road from the clinical (f) the service is at least 60 minutes in duration.
-(See para MN.16.1, MN.16.3, MN.16.4 of explanatory note Fee: \$37.80 Benefit: 85% = \$32.15 Extended Medicare Safety Net Cap: \$113.40 s to this Category) M16.
-E ATING DISORDERS SERVICES 3.
-EATING DISORDER PSYCHOLOGICAL TREATMENT SERVICES PROVIDED BY ELIGIBLE PSYCHOLOGISTS Group M16.
+EATING DISORDERS SERVICES

+Group M16.
 Eating Disorders Services Subgroup 3.
-Eating disorder psychological treat ment services provided by eligible psychologists Eating disorder psychological treatment service provide ligible psychologist if: ded to an eligible patient in consulting rooms by an (a) the service is recommended in the patient's eating ng disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital al; and (c) the service is provided to the person individually y and in person; and (d) the service is at least 20 minutes but less than 50 0 minutes in duration.
-82360 (See para MN.16.1, MN.16.3 of explanatory notes to this Ca Fee: \$71.80 Benefit: 85% = \$61.05 Extended Medicare Safety Net Cap: \$215.40 ategory) Eating disorder psychological treatment service proving psychologist if: ded to an eligible patient by an eligible (a) the service is recommended in the patient's eating ng disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital al; and (c) the attendance is by video conference; and (d) the patient is located within a telehealth eligible area; and (e) the patient is, at the time of the attendance, at le and ast 15 kilometres by road from the psychologist; 82361
+Eating disorder psychological treatment services provided by eligible psychologists Eating disorder psychological treatment service provided to an eligible patient in consulting rooms by an eligible psychologist if: (a) the service is recommended in the patient's eating disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; and (c) the service is provided to the person individually and in person; and (d) the service is at least 20 minutes but less than 50 minutes in duration.
+82360 (See para MN.16.1, MN.16.3 of explanatory notes to this Category) Fee: \$71.80 Benefit: 85% = \$61.05 Extended Medicare Safety Net Cap: \$215.40 82300 Eating disorder psychological treatment service provided to an eligible patient by an eligible psychologist if: (a) the service is recommended in the patient's eating disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; and (c) the attendance is by video conference; and (d) the patient is located within a telehealth eligible area; and 82361 (e) the patient is, at the time of the attendance, at least 15 kilometres by road from the psychologist; and